 Next time you go to a cemetery, you could take a look at the burials.
 Take a look to find out how many are facing east.
 See if the headstones of the husbands are on the left as you're standing in front of them.

 Is there a rule about orientation in the Catholic religion?

-There are no strict regulations about the position of burial in the Catholic religion.
+There are no strict regulations about the position of burial in the Catholic religion, and the direct burial is also taking place time to time.
 The only thing that kind of regulates the funeral service is a reference in the Roman Ritual of 1950 (it’s not mandatory anymore) that recommended that the casket should be placed so that the feet of the body would always point toward the main altar.
 And the rule is only available during the funeral Mass.

 If the church would be built so that the priest honoring Mass always faces the east, it makes perfect sense why the deceased would also face east throughout the funeral service.

 The majority of churches today would honor Mass with the priest facing his parishioners across the alter.
 It’s related to the communal aspect of the Eucharist as a meal of devotees.
 Mass is provided with the priest and the parishioners facing east, which accentuates the sacrificial character of the Eucharist.
 Nevertheless, people will be buried facing the east, which relates to the Christian belief we’ve mentioned.